When does PMS start?

 Estrogen levels drop just before the start of your period, so those headaches are common and can be severe.

-If you suffer from headaches in this phase of the menstrual cycle, log your symptoms in Flo and get tailored tips to ease your symptoms.
+If you suffer from headaches in this phase of the menstrual cycle, log your symptoms before period in Flo and get tailored tips to ease your symptoms.

 What can you do now?
 Try to follow common medical advice: apply a compress, take an anti-inflammatory painkiller, or take a nap.